-As a young couple just over 20 years ago, when we clearly had more time than money, we ventured into the project of building our own home.
+As a young couple years ago, when we clearly had more time than money, we ventured into the project of building our own home.
 It was a monumental task for a fledgling craftsman like me.
 Yet it proved to be both an amazing learning experience and an incredibly rewarding one.
 Everything from concrete to framing to roofing to duct work to electrical to finishing, siding, brick work, and landscaping… we read, researched and carefully did it all.
-Amazingly, 20 years later, the house is still standing.
+Amazingly, so many years later, the house is still standing.

 The house was not built by accident; it was built by clear intent.
 We carefully chose our house plans and built accordingly.
 We even ripped a few things out to correct our mistakes when we hadn’t read our house plans carefully enough.
 By the time that project was over, I had referred to the plan so many times that I almost knew it by heart.

 When a couple painstakingly goes through a four-month period to build their own home, they do it because of “sweat equity.”
 This concept is basically saying that there is amazing value in putting in the extra time and effort to build your own home.
 The same holds true when it comes to building a godly family.

 When you build with a goal in mind, according to your house plans, you end up with a finished product: a home that is structurally sound as well as aesthetically pleasing.
 Not unlike actual construction, building a godly home with God’s kind of blueprint in mind creates a family that is structurally sound and unbelievably pleasing to be a part of.

 The following are some of the principles to practice diligently if you want to build a godly home.
 And yes, if you follow God's plans, you will truly enjoy some great “sweat equity.”